carpentries/carpentries.org-archive/pages/core-team-projects.md

 #### Image Analysis Curriculum Beta Release

 Data Carpentry’s Image Analysis curriculum has started piloting with Instructors who are not the original lesson authors.
-In Q1 2020, we hope to publish it on Zenodo, add it to our lesson page, and announce it to the community as a “BETA” lesson.
-Beta lessons are NOT available upon request (i.e. through the workshop request form), but are considered stable enough for experienced Instructors to teach in self-organised workshops.
+Due to changes in priorities with the COVID-19 pandemic, the Curriculum Team was not able to complete publication of a Beta version of the Image Processing curriculum.
+The team is currently working on updating our processes and workflows to support a shift to online delivery of workshops.

 </details>